Did you know there is a lighthouse in London? Actually, there are a few lighthouses and lightvessels in and around London and along the River Thames.

 Another red lattice steel tower, Coldharbour Point, is located near RSPB Rainham Marshes, adjacent to the landfill site.
 The beacon was built in 1885.

-Not far from the M25 Dartford Crossing and Queen Elizabeth Bridge, on the northern side of the river, Stoneness light was built in 1885.
-The steel tower has a service room just below its lantern.
+Not far from the M25 Dartford Crossing and Queen Elizabeth Bridge, on the northern side of the river, the original Stoneness light was built in 1885 but has since been replaced with a pile light.

 There is very little left of LV38 Gull Lightvessel.
 She was one of the few wooden lightvessels, built in 1860.

 In 1946 she was sold to the Thurrock Yacht Club.
 She has since decayed badly, and her lantern and mast were removed in 2012, still visible at the Yacht club.

 On the south bank, a light was established in 1859.
 The red tower, which used acetylene gas, later was converted to town gas before electrification in 1975.
 This was Northfleet Lower Light.

 The Upper light was built in 1926 on the jetty for the Associated Portland Cement company.
 This tower was demolished in 1972 and replaced by a light on the top of an office block.